GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Appendix A: Symmetry Analysis of (001) Surface

 \onecolumngrid \makeatletter [1]{[S#1]} [1]{S#1} {S\arabic{section}} {S\arabic{figure}} {S\arabic{table}}

 \begin{bibunit}

 Here, we present further auxiliary details of experimental synthesis, different measurement tools, and \textit{ab-initio} computation.
-We have demonstrated the details of the Laue, XRD refinement, EDS, and resistivity for GdAlSi.
+We have demonstrated the details of the Laue, XRD refinement, EDS, SHG data analysis, and resistivity for GdAlSi.
 We also present further results on \textit{ab-initio} calculations along with the ARPES data.